-The recreational fleet takes advantage of existing natural and man-made seabed structure inside and outside the Lease Area, the primary target area being the Triangle Reef fish haven contained within the Lease Area.
+The recreational fleet takes advantage of existing natural and man-made seabed structure inside and outside the Lease Area.
+This includes the Triangle Reef fish haven contained within the Lease Area as well as the existing CVOW Pilot Turbines, which have become a recreational fishing destination.
 Recreational vessels will also transit through the Lease Area to reach offshore fishing grounds.
 Recreational fishing activities are expected to increase within the Lease Area once the wind farm is constructed.